crossplane/crossplane/design/design-doc-observe-only-resources.md

 ## Proposal

+We will introduce a new `managementPolicy` field in the spec of Managed Resources with `ObserveOnly` as one of the options.
+Additionally, we will change the API of the Managed Resources to include all the fields in the `spec.forProvider` under the `status.atProvider` to represent the full state of the resource on the external system.
+This will enable a clear separation between the desired state and the observed state of the resource and when the `managementPolicy` is set to `ObserveOnly`, only `status.atProvider` will be updated with the latest observation of the resource.

+### Management Policy

 To support observing resources without taking ownership, we will introduce a new spec named `managementPolicy` to the Managed Resources.
 We will also deprecate the existing `deletionPolicy` in favor of the new spec since they will be